Magie594/globalhumantrafficking/README.md

 **Description**

 This project is a deep analysis of each variable that causes a direct and indirect influence on the human trafficking.
 After reading it you will be able to know and understant how this global disaster has grown since 2016.
-You also will know which the countries are from the victims are and the countries where the victims are more requested.
+You also will know which the countries from the victims are and the countries where the victims are more requested.

 **Process Data Cleaning and Analysis**: In depth analysis of global human trafficking variables and the relation between them.